icdh99/cfdna/README.md

 ### Prerequisites
 Required packages:
-- click

-  `pip install Click`
-- pysam
+- click, pysam, matplotlib, pandas, natsort

-  `pip install pysam`
+  `pip install click pysam matplotlib pandas natsort`

-(I suppose collections, random, matplotlib, pandas, and natsorted are default installed?)
+- Other default packages used in this package: collections, random

 ### Installing
-Create a new conda environment and install all the required packages as listed above.
-I use Python 3.6.
+Create a new conda environment and install all the required python packages as listed above.
+The package is tested with python 3.6.

 ## Usage
 The script can work with both .bam and .fa files.
-There are two main functionalities: (1) generation of a .fa control file and (2) end motif analysis.
-These two possibilites are seperated with subcommands.
-Here it will be described how to use the subcommands, what options and arguments to supply, and what output will be generated.
+There are two main functionalities: (1) generation of a simulated cfdna .fa file by random choice from A,T,G,C or by random sampling fragments from a genome.
+(2) cfdna end motif analysis.
+The two functionalities are selected using subcommands `generate-fasta` and `motif-analysis`.
+Below we demonstrate how to use the subcommands, what options and arguments to supply, and what output will be generated.

-### All help options:
+### Getting started:

 `python cfdna_practical.py --help` gives a general overview of the usage of the script and the subcommands